paradigma-cl/unbreakableID/README.md

 #### 2.2.2 Bitcoin Name Service (BNS)

 The first name registered in a Bitcoin Blockchain transaction was in 2014, called Namecoin service on the Bitcoin Blockchain.
 [22]  This service evolved as the Bitcoin Name Service (BNS) on the Blockstack Blockchain.
-Later, Blockstack Blockchain and rebranded as the Stacks Blockchain [23], a Bitcoin L2 Blockchain.
+Later, Blockstack Blockchain was rebranded as the Stacks Blockchain [23], a Bitcoin L2 Blockchain.

 This BNS naming system means that (a) names are human-readable and can be picked by humans, (b) name-value pairs have a strong sense of ownership— that is, they can be owned by cryptographic keypairs, and c) there is no central trusted party or point of failure.